 So if you’re just looking for tips on how to organize your photos, here are the most recent instructions.

 Quick Note Before We Start: If you are trying to figure out how to move and organize photos in a Facebook GROUP, read this post instead.

 Creating a Facebook Album (also known as uploading a photo)

-To create a new album just go into the Albums section of your photo gallery and then click “Create New Album”.
+To create a new album just go into the Photos section of your Facebook profile and then click “Create Album”.

 Once the photo is selected, give your album a new name and describe the types of photos that people can expect to see in the album when they browse it.
 If the album contains photos that were all taken in the same location (e.g. Hawaii or New York City) you can also add a location.